Michael Crabtree: 2009 season

 On September 21, 2009, the 49ers filed charges against the New York Jets for attempting to tamper with their negotiations with Crabtree.
 The 49ers may have believed the Jets contacted Crabtree's agent to let him know they'd be interested in trading for his rights, or in drafting him in 2010 with a better salary than the 49ers were offering.
 The 49ers had until November 17 to sign Crabtree or he wouldn't have been allowed to play in the 2009 season along with its being considered a non-accrued season for contract purposes.

 On October 7, 2009, ESPN reported that Crabtree and the 49ers had agreed to a six-year contract.
 ESPN's Adam Schefter reported the deal would be worth $32 million, with $17 million guaranteed, $8 million more than offered by the team in August 2009, but also a year longer.
 The contract can void to five years based on Pro Bowl and playing time triggers.

-On October 25, 2009, Crabtree made his first career NFL start against the Houston Texans catching five passes for 56 yards and playing more snaps than any other 49ers receiver in the game.
-On November 22, 2009, Crabtree caught his first touchdown on a 38-yard pass from quarterback Alex Smith, beating veteran All-Pro cornerback Al Harris on the play.
+On October 25, Crabtree made his first career NFL start against the Houston Texans, catching five passes for 56 yards and playing more snaps than any other 49ers receiver.
+On November 22, Crabtree caught his first touchdown on a 38-yard pass from quarterback Alex Smith, beating veteran All-Pro cornerback Al Harris on the play.
 He caught his second touchdown pass, and his first touchdown at Candlestick Park, against the Arizona Cardinals in a Week 14 divisional matchup.
-He led all rookie receivers in yards per game, with 56.8.
+Crabtree led all rookie receivers in yards per game, with 56.8.